adrienharnay/ssr-starter-pack/README.md

 }));
 ```

-We will get rid of sourcemaps for faster builds, and also of content hashes.
+We will get rid of sourcemaps and hashes, for faster builds, because we have to build twice (one for the server, once for the client).

 ### A painless experience for the developer

 Last but not least: the developer experience.
-Let's quickly recap the steps to integrate SSR into an existing codebase, assuming you're already bundling your code with Webpack :
+Let's quickly recap the steps to integrate SSR into an existing codebase, assuming you're already bundling your code with Webpack and using React-router :

 - create two Webpack configs (`client` and `server`)
 - create two server files (`app` and `app.dev`)